shinimol1983/opennms-tutorials-1/session4/Exercise4-1-answer.md

 You can see we are extracting the varbind parameter named `.1.3.6.1.4.1.52330.6.2.7.0`.
 There is no need for a regular expression because the name of the varbind never changes with the value it represents.
 You will remember that in the example traps, this varbind represents the nodelabel.
-THe SQL search uses this value to find the node so that the new event has the correct node name.
+The SQL search uses this value to find the node so that the new event has the correct node name.

 ```
       <!-- Translations FOR CAMERA CONTROLLER EVENTS -->